Philadelphia - Washington DC (139 miles)

 Winter Schedule: January - March

 We will have a short stay at duty-free stores, then head to Boston.
-Upon your arrival, it's time for dinner and you will be recommended with its famous fresh lobsters feast.

 *Quebec tours are not available from Dec 30 to Mar 16.
 And during the Winter time, customers will have a short stay at duty-free stores, then head to Boston.